 Ratemaking is often the result of a regulatory balancing of a variety of interests and goals of the parties, and in response to technological and political considerations.
 The prevailing rates for any given utility represent a history of compromises; on goals, on the balancing of different rate design philosophies, on the practicality of a given rate component based on available data, etc. Given this history of compromises, there have always been "winners" and "losers" in rate design; DER just potentially shifts who are those winners and losers.
 The question then becomes whether the entirety of the rate structure that would apply to all customers of a given class, including DER customers, should be modified to better match cost-causative factors, or whether a special rate should be created that only applies to DER customers.
-There is a strong argument to be made for changing the rate structure that applies to all customers the most appropriate price signal should result in the most economically efficient outcomes related to electricity consumption, as well as decisions on the installation of DER.55 For a number of reasons, regulators may decide this is not the best approach to approve (e.g., promotion or demotion of DER, availability of data, customer acceptance or fears related thereto).56 b.
+There is a strong argument to be made for changing the rate structure that applies to all customers, as sending all customers the most appropriate price signal should result in the most economically efficient outcomes related to electricity consumption, as well as decisions on the installation of DER.
+For a number of reasons, regulators may decide this is not the best approach to recommend, or they may decide this is not the best approach to approve (e.g., promotion or demotion of DER, availability of data, customer acceptance or fears related thereto).
+For a number of the property of the prope b.
 Different customer classes to recognize difference in service